-Once we make a decision or take a stand, we have a tendency to want to have our future actions consistent with our previous ones.
+Once we make a decision or take a stand, we have a tendency to want to keep our future actions consistent with our previous ones.

 It’s simple.
 People want to stay true to their word and be consistent.
 This principle works best when someone takes a stand publicly or verbally.

-Amongst many studies that have been done over the years is one where a group of people were asked to wear a ribbon in support of cancer for a week.
-They did it and thought the study was over.
-After some time, all members of the group were asked to donate money to help fight cancer.
-Compared to the control group who were not asked to wear the ribbons, the group who wore the ribbons donated significantly more money overall.
+For example, in one study, one group of participants were asked to wear a ribbon in support of cancer awareness for a week, while the other group did not.
+After the study had finished, every participate was asked to donate money to help fight cancer.
+Compared to the control group who were not asked to wear ribbons, the group who wore ribbons donated significantly more money overall.
 Why?
-They felt committed to supporting the cause at that point because they had publically supported it previously.
+They felt committed to supporting the cause at that point because they had publicly supported it previously.

 Once a person takes a stand for a cause, they see themselves as that type of person and stay true to it.